Data Carve-Outs — From Narrative to Structure

 🛠️ Intervention

 To make the concept land with an audience—largely of management accountants—I used a simple library analogy: splitting books by university faculty.
-It anchored the idea in something familiar, allowing the structure to be understood clearly without relying on technical jargon.

 “Splitting books in a library”